 Quick PayPal Payments is a simple but powerful plugin that lets you easily accept payments using PayPal.

-The plugin is super easy to use.
-All you need to do is set up a payment form and add it anywhere on your site using a shortcode.
+We found it super easy to use because all you need to do is set up a payment form and add it anywhere on your site using a shortcode.

-Quick PayPal Payments also offers a customizable autoresponder.
+- Quick PayPal Payments has a customizable autoresponder.
 When you enable this feature, the plugin will automatically send your customer a confirmation message about their payment.

 7. Payment Button for PayPal